Log-Sobolev inequalities for infinite-dimensional Gibbs measures with non-quadratic interactions: Introduction

 \section{Introduction}

-Our focus is on the the typical Logarithmic Sobolev Inequality (LS) for measures related to systems of unbounded spins on a d-dimensional lattice, for $d\geq 1$, with nearest neighbour interactions of order higher than two.
-The aim of this paper is to investigate appropriate conditions on the local specification so that the inequality can be extended from the one site to the infinite dimensional Gibbs measure.

-The main assumption is that the Log-Sobolev Inequality is true for the single site measure with a constant uniformly bound on the boundary conditions and that the power of the interaction is dominated by that of the phase.
+We focus on the log-Sobolev inequality for probability measures on unbounded spin systems on the lattice with nearest neighbour interactions of power which is higher than quadratic.
+Our objective is to determine conditions on the phase and interactions so that the log-Sobolev inequality can be extended from the one site measure with a boundary to the infinite dimensional Gibbs measure.
+The main assumption of the paper is that the single-site log-Sobolev inequality holds with a constant which is independent of the boundary conditions, while we assume that the phase is of higher power than the interaction.

-Regarding the Log-Sobolev Inequality for the local specification $\{\mathbb{E}^{\Lambda,\omega}\}_{\Lambda\subset\subset \mathbb{Z}^dG,\omega \in \Omega}$ on a d-dimensional Lattice, criterions and examples of measures $\mathbb{E}^{\Lambda,\omega}$ with quadratic interactions that satisfy the Log-Sobolev -with a constant uniformly on the set $\Lambda$ and the boundary conditions $\omega-$ are investigated in [Z2], [B], [B-E], [B-L], [Y], [A-B-C] and [B-H].
-Furthermore, in [G-R] the Spectral Gap Inequality is proved.
-For the measure $\mathbb{E}^{\{i\},\omega}$ on the real line, necessary and sufficient conditions are presented in [B-G], [B-Z] and [R-Z], so that the Log-Sobolev Inequality is satisfied uniformly on the boundary conditions $\omega$.
-Furthermore, the problem of the Log-Sobolev inequality for the Infinite dimensional Gibbs measure on the Lattice is examined in [G-Z], [Z1] and [Z2].
-Still in the case of bounded interactions, in [M], [I-P] and [O-R], criterions are presented in order to pass from the Log-Sobolev Inequality for the single-site measure $\mathbb{E}^{\{i\},\omega}$ to the LS for the Gibbs.

-Related to the current case of non quadratic interactions in [Pa2] conditions were presented for the stronger Logarithmic Sobolev $q$ inequality for $q\leq 2$ for spins on the one dimensional lattice.
-There the inequality for the infinite dimensional Gibbs measure was related to the inequality for the finite projection of the Gibbs measure.

-In the current paper we focus on the typical Logarithmic Sobolev inequality ($q=2$) for spin systems on the $d$-dimensional lattice, for $d\geq 1$.